nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the clearDailyRoute mechanism behaves at each step.

 Step 1.
 The user launches the application.<br />
 Step 2.
-The user executes `clear daily route` command.
-UI will then show the selectable days if applicable and prompt the user `SELECT ENTRY:`  to input a day index.
+The user executes `delete daily route` command.
+UI will then show the selectable days if applicable and prompt the user `Select entry:`  to input a day index.
 If there are no days scheduled, the UI will print `"There are no daily routes planned!"` <br />
 Step 3.
 The `addDailyRoute(day, schedule)` method is then called with the selected day as day, and an empty array list as the schedule.
-The selectable day boolean flag for the day is set to false in the DailyRoute object and the schedule mapped to the day is cleared.<br />
+The selectable day boolean flag for the day is set to false in the DailyRoute object, and the schedule mapped to the day is cleared.<br />
 Step 4.
 The String `"Got it!
 Successfully cleared [DAY]'s schedule!"` is output through Daily Route Ui <br />

-The following image shows the sequence diagram in which the clear day command is implemented
+The following image shows the sequence diagram in which the DeleteDailyRoute command is implemented
 ![img.png](images/clearday.png)
 ### 3.3.
 Finding The Shortest Route Feature
 #### Current Implementation